seckincengiz/iot/README.md

 * [HummingBoard](https://www.solid-run.com/freescale-imx6-family/hummingboard/) - A small and powerful, low-cost ARM computers that ignite the imagination
 * [Odroid](http://www.hardkernel.com/) - The ODROID means Open + Droid.
 It is a development platform for the hardware as well as the software
 * [Particle](https://www.particle.io) - A suite of hardware and software tools to help you prototype, scale, and manage your Internet of Things products.
-* [Pinoccio](https://www.open-electronics.org/pinoccio-wifi-mesh-networking-for-arduino-and-iot-available-now/) - Pinoccio is a solution to add mesh networking capability and WiFi-Internet access to all yout IoT devices, and it is Arduino compatible.
-* [Raspberry Pi](https://www.raspberrypi.org/) - The Raspberry Pi is a low cost, credit-card sized computer that plugs into a computer monitor or TV, and uses a standard keyboard and mouse.
-It’s capable of doing everything you’d expect a desktop computer to do, from browsing the internet and playing high-definition video, to making spreadsheets, word-processing, and playing games.
+* [Raspberry Pi](https://www.raspberrypi.org/) - Credit-card sized computer that plugs into a computer monitor or TV, and uses a standard keyboard and mouse
-* [Tessel](https://tessel.io/) - Tessel is a completely open source and community-driven IoT and robotics development platform.
-It encompases development boards, hardware module add-ons, and the software that runs on them.
+* [Tessel](https://tessel.io/) - Tessel is a completely open source and community-driven IoT and robotics development platform
-* [UDOO](http://www.udoo.org) - UDOO is a single-board computer with an integrated Arduino 2 compatible microcontroller, designed for computer science education, the world of Makers and the Internet of Things.
+* [UDOO](http://www.udoo.org) - UDOO is a family of Open Source Arduino-powered Mini PC

 #### SDKs